Skip to main content

 • the supply volumes delivered to another customer,

-• the supplier's total item stock (covered in this standard),
+• the supplier's total Item Stock (covered in this standard),

 • the supplier Item Stock allocated for another customer (covered in this standard)